Cross-Spec Interactions¶

 register-context-provider. - Behaviour: The core falls back to explicit-frame-as-argument: views thread the frame keyword through their props, and

 subscribe/dispatchresolve the frame from the argument.
-The CLJS reference's React-context tier ofread-frame-from-contextis skipped; the dynamic-binding tier (*current-frame*) and the default tier (:rf/default) are the resolution chain.:rf.warning/no-context-provider-oncetraces on first use of a non-default frame in this configuration, pointing atwith-frameor explicit threading. - Reason: Context is an ergonomic optimisation over explicit-frame addressing (per 002 §View ergonomics), not a pattern-level commitment.
+The CLJS reference's React-context tier ofread-frame-from-contextis skipped; the dynamic-binding tier (*current-frame*) is the only remaining scope tier — there is no:rf/defaulttier: the resolution chain never synthesises a default; absence is:rf.error/no-frame-context.
+The runtime is intended to trace:rf.warning/no-context-provider-onceon first use of a frame in this configuration, pointing atwith-frameor explicit threading. - Reason: Context is an ergonomic optimisation over explicit-frame addressing (per 002 §View ergonomics), not a pattern-level commitment.
 Hosts without a context concept fall back to the addressing mechanism that was always available.

 - Status:

-- Specs: 002-Frames §Reading the frame from React context, 006 §Frame-provider via React context.
+- Specs: 002-Frames §Reading the frame from React context, 004-Views §Removed forms — normative absences, 006 §Frame-provider via React context.

 - Scenario: A plain Reagent component (not registered via

-reg-view, so without the^{:context-type frame-context}metadata) is rendered inside a non-defaultframe-providerand calls(rf/subscribe ...). - Behaviour: The plain fn cannot read the React context (it lacks
+reg-view, so without the^{:contextType frame-context}wiring) is rendered inside aframe-providerand calls(rf/subscribe ...). - Behaviour: The plain fn cannot read the React context (it lacks

 Machines × Errors¶